Kudo/module-calls-benchmarks/README.md

 - All measured on Release build + New Architecture mode enabled
 - The TTI and Native call time results are from average of six-time testing.
+- To emphasize the lazy loading difference between native module systems, in each app we created one hundred native modules but only call into the first module.
+That could demonstrate that unused native modules will not increase startup time.

 ### How we measure TTI